Financial-Times/n-es-client/README.md

 ### `.search(options[, timeout][, dataHandler])`

 Get content items by search query (the full [query DSL][4] is available).
 The default sort order is by `publishedDate` descending and with a query `size` of 10.
-Returns an array of content sources for the items that matched.
-Allows a custom data handler callback function.
+By default returns an array of content sources for the items that matched but allows an optional custom data handler function.

 #### Example